tsawler/go-metal/engine/docs.md

 	config cgo_bridge.TrainingConfig,
 ) (*ModelTrainingEngine, error)
 ```
-NewModelTrainingEngine creates a model-based training engine This integrates
+NewModelTrainingEngine creates a model-based training engine using dynamic
-with the existing high-performance TrainingEngine architecture
+engine by default This integrates with the high-performance dynamic
+TrainingEngine architecture

 #### func  NewModelTrainingEngineDynamic